bwide/CollectionNode/README.md

 func collectionNode(_ collection: CollectionNode, itemFor index: Index) -> CollectionNodeItem
 ```
 here you should return an item for each index in the collectionVIew

-## important
-1. you have to call the collection's `update(_ currentTime:)` method in your SKScene's Update method for it to properly work

 ## Apps using CollectionNode